DIAGNijmegen/website-content/content/pages/news/cara_vacancies.md

 title: Join our research team!
-Exciting PhD opportunities at AmsterdamUMC and Radboudumc.
+Exciting PhD opportunities at AmsterdamUMC and Radboudumc
 date: 2023-09-26
 description: We are looking for two motivated PhD Candidates to join the CARA lab!
 picture: news/cara_vacancies.jpg